munkm/caskmodels/readme.md

 Notes from weekly (Monday 10am-12pm, Chase building) research meetings can be found [here](./Meeting-Notes.md)

-[Notes](./Notes.md) is a page where documents and information relevant to hte project are summarized and linked.
+[Notes](./Notes.md) is a page where documents and information relevant to the project are summarized and linked.

 [Weekly Updates](./Weekly-Updates.md) is a place where the work progress each week from both Garrett and Madicken is tracked and recorded.